Education in Spokane, Washington: Private education

 A variety of private and parochial elementary and secondary schools augment the public school system.
 Among the parochial schools, the Roman Catholic Diocese of Spokane manages ten such schools in and around the area, among them being Gonzaga Preparatory School.
-Other parochial schools in the Spokane metro area include the Upper Columbia Academy to the south in Spangle, a boarding high school offering a Seventh-day Adventist education and the Northwest Christian School to the north in Colbert, a non-denominational Kindergarten-12th grade school.
+Other parochial schools in the Spokane metro area include Upper Columbia Academy, a boarding high school offering a Seventh-day Adventist education, located to the south in Spangle, and the Northwest Christian School, a non-denominational Kindergarten-12th grade school, to the north in Colbert.
 The Saint George's School in north Spokane is one of the only K-12 independent secular private preparatory schools in Spokane and offers an International Baccalaureate program of study.

 There are schools that exist to meet special needs and those that offer specialist education, such as Montessori schools, or an emphasis on a particular part of the curriculum.
 Private schools are subject to a state approval process.
 Examples include the Lilac Blind Foundation, Spokane Guild's School and Neuromuscular Center, and the Spokane Art School.

 The Salish School of Spokane is a language preservation school that serves the Native American community of various tribal backgrounds and ancestry with language and cultural immersion experiences to increase intergenerational transmission of the endangered Salish language family in addition to traditional mentoring and academic support.
 The school offers a K-6 grade curriculum and plans to offer a secondary education.